mkreis/matcho/README.md

 The pattern can be much smaller (has less keys, elements in vector and so on) than the original value and it is a common case.
-The [open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) implemented in `matcho` allows developer to check only "interesting" parts.
+The [open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) implemented in `matcho` allows developer to check only "interesting" parts, but if it needed some parts of patterns can be marked as closed-world.

 ```clj
 (m/valid? {:status 200} {:status 200 :body "ok"})